top of page

 • Psychoeducational Consultation for Directed Embryo Donation - Three Meetings

-1. A Recipient Consultation (90 minutes)
+1. A Recipient Consultation (75 minutes)

-2. A Consultation with the potential donors (90 minutes)
+2. A Consultation with the potential donors (75 minutes)

 3. A Group meeting (60 minutes or less)

-* I provide group consultations for directed donor arrangements on a case-by-case basis.
+* I provide clinic-required group consultations for directed donor arrangements on a case-by-case basis.
 If you are planning to use a directed (known) donor, let me know and we'll set up a call to discuss how I can help.

 Required Consultations